KobeW50/linux-scripts/README.md

 ### [toggle-vm.sh](/toggle-vm.sh)

-This script toggles a QEM-based virtual machine on and off using virsh (ie: the libvirt command-line utility).
+This script toggles a QEMU-based virtual machine on and off using virsh (ie: the libvirt command-line utility).
 When toggling on, it opens the virtual machine in virt-manager.

 **Using the script:**
 ```